Skip to content

 Lattes: 7361619387683682 (opens in a new tab)

-Education
+🎓 Education

-Certifications
+🏅 Certifications

-Short Bio
+📖 Short Bio

-During my master's studies, I worked with eBPF to build a traffic acceleration mechanism called eZtunnel.
+During my master's research, I worked with eBPF to build a traffic acceleration mechanism called eZtunnel.
 The project is entitled "eZtunnel: An eBPF-based Traffic Acceleration Mechanism for Cloud-Native Infrastructures"; I also worked on an Undergraduate Research in the field of Artificial Intelligence entitled "Towards a Power Saving Framework Using Gamification in Cognitive Power Meters".
 My Final Graduation Project was in the field of Computing Education entitled "e-atlas: Tools to Facilitate the Development of School Digital Atlases" with the help of an Extension Activity Grant to develop my contributions.

 Furthermore, I served as a tutor for three different classes, including Introduction to Programming, Algorithms and Programming, and Organization and Retrieval of Information.
 After graduating, I gained experience as a Software Engineer in the area of data analysis and business intelligence.